-Naomi leads MAP’s LGBT movement research analyses.
-Naomi also conducts research in support of MAP’s public policy work.
-Prior to joining MAP, Naomi was the 2008-2010 Peter J. Cooper Public Policy Fellow at the Williams Institute, UCLA School of Law, where her research focused on adoption and foster care, domestic partner benefits, and the issues affecting older LGBT Americans.
-Naomi received a Master of Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan and graduated magna cum laude from Mount Holyoke College.
+Naomi leads MAP’s policy and movement research.
+Naomi joined MAP in 2010 after completing a public policy fellowship at the Williams Institute, UCLA School of Law.
+She received a Master of Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan and graduated magna cum laude from Mount Holyoke College.
+Naomi’s work has focused on LGBT families, LGBT older adults, and economic security for LGBT people.
 Her work has been published in the Journal of Health Psychology, Archives of Sexual Behavior, Journal of Family Theory & Review, PolicyMatters, Michigan Journal of Public Affairs, and TaxNotes.
 Contact Naomi at email@example.com.

-Heron leads MAP’s LGBT movement research analyses and conducts research in support of MAP’s public policy work.
+Heron leads MAP’s LGBT movement research analyses, manages MAP's regulatory policy, and conducts research in support of MAP’s public policy work.
 Before joining MAP, Heron was Legislative Counsel at the Family Equality Council where she focused on federal regulatory reforms for LGBT parents and their children.
 She has written about employment discrimination and the legal invisibility of bisexuality.
 Heron is a graduate of the University of New Hampshire and American University, Washington College of Law and is admitted to the New York and Massachusetts bars.
-She is a board member of the National LGBT Bar Association, a recent fellow with the Rockwood Leadership Institute, and a returned Peace Corps Volunteer.
+She is a board member of the National LGBT Bar Association, a co-founder of BiLaw, a former fellow with the Rockwood Leadership Institute, and a returned Peace Corps Volunteer.
 Contact Heron at firstname.lastname@example.org.

 Sean Lund, Messaging Research Director